awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

     * ``node_feat.dgl``: The node features data for part 0 stored in binary format.
     * ``orig_eids.dgl``: The mapping for edges between raw edge IDs and graph's edge IDs.
     * ``orig_nids.dgl``: The mapping for nodes between raw node IDs and graph's node IDs.
-*``partition_assignment``: This directory should contain different partition results for different node types, the results can resued for the : `dgl dispatch pipeline <https://docs.dgl.ai/en/latest/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_
+* ``partition_assignment``: This directory should contain different partition results for different node types, the results can reused for the : `dgl dispatch pipeline <https://docs.dgl.ai/en/latest/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_

 .. rubric:: Footnotes